daos-stack/daos/docs/user/container.md

 The redundancy level (rd\_lvl) is another property that was introduced to specify the fault domain level to use for placement.

-In default (user doesn't supply `--properties rd_fac:N`), pool's `rd_fac` will be used for container's `rd_fac`.
+By default (user doesn't supply `--properties rd_fac:N`), pool's `rd_fac` will be used for container's `rd_fac`.
 However, pool's `rd_fac` can be set to any value between 0 and 4, which means it could be invalid.
-If following error appears during container create, try creating with valid `rd_fac`.
+If the following error appears during container create, try creating with valid `rd_fac`.

 ```bash
 $ daos container create tank mycont1 --type=POSIX